 Low trust works against us like a tiny hole in the roof of a house.
-Every time rain falls, water creeps in and extends a path of destruction.
+Every time rain falls, water creeps in and extends a path of damage.
 We may know the leak exists, but as long as the inside of the house remains dry, we put off repairs.
 Then one day all the damage done by months or years of ignoring the leak comes crashing down, flooding the house.
 Now it’s too late to fix the tiny hole.
 We have to clean up a big mess and rebuild.

-One habit or shift in approach that can build trust over time is the practice of Empathy.
+One habit or shift in approach that can build trust over time is the practice of empathy.